polkafoundry/polkadocs/docs/feature/README.md

 Issuing a token is a lengthy and complicated process, especially when it involves customized business rules as well as the current firm’s technology infrastructure.
 This raises the cost of entry to the point that intimidates most small enterprises.

 Icetea has built-in support for common token types and rules, which turns the cumbersome process of token issuing and distribution into a simple task.
-To issue a token, all users required to do is simply fill out a form, no more complex step, no more legality concern.
+To issue a token, all users required to do is simply fill out a form, no complex step, no legality concern.
 Plus, a small number of token issuing fees are applied to prevent spamming issues.

 ### Reusable Biz Templates